Loading...

 Mindlytics automatically detects and tracks these intents at the conversation layer, without requiring PMs to predefine every possible path.
 Mindlytics automatically extracts intents, friction signals, sentiment, and engagement patterns from raw human-AI interactions, without custom event tagging.
 Right there, mindlytics offloads the PM of the time consuming task of creating the analytics event schema for the app and constantly updating it as app evolves - which is expected with any app lifecycle management.

-Step 2: Core KPIs Every AI Agent PM Should Track
+Core KPIs Every AI Agent PM Should Track

 1. Foundational KPIs